-- 1. Complete the Risk Assessment for any visitors (Appendix B) before inviting any external speaker into any class.
-If there is a YES response to any of the 3 key questions, you must complete a Visiting Speaker Referral Form (Appendix C) and send it to the Provider Manager for agreement before the event can go ahead. - 2.
-All visiting speakers must read and agree to the External Speaker Code of Conduct (Appendix D). - 3.
-Talk to the speaker about the content of their presentation before the event. - 4.
-Ask the visiting speaker to bring identification and arrive in good time to sign in. - 5.
-Supervise your visitors at all times and do not leave them alone with learners unless a DBS certificate has been presented. - 6.
-Bring to an end any presentation where the content proves unsuitable or offensive. - 7.
-Complete an evaluation.
-This should make a note any contentious subject area or comments and state whether the speaker could be booked again in the future.
-Once a person has already visited, future checks should be proportionate.
+- 1. Complete a Risk Assessment for any visitors before inviting any external speaker into any class and the Visiting Speakers Checklist (Appendix B) - 2.
+If there is a blank tick box, then you must speak to the Provider Manager for agreement before the event can go ahead. - 3.
+All visiting speakers must read and agree to the External Speaker Code of Conduct (Appendix C). - 4.
+Talk to the speaker about the content of their presentation before the event. - 5.
+Ask the visiting speaker to bring identification and arrive in good time to sign in. - 6.
+Supervise your visitors at all times and do not leave them alone with learners unless a DBS certificate has been presented. - 7.
+Bring to an end any presentation where the content proves unsuitable or offensive.